Stochastic analysis of ultra-high energy cosmic ray interactions: Stochastic description

-In CoCs the "absorption state" may be a group of states, not always a unique species, and it is represented by the absorption vector $\boldsymbol{\omega} = -\boldsymbol{\Lambda} \boldsymbol{1}$ whose components are the rates of transitioning to absorption from each of the species.
-For instance, when computing transitions between mass groups, $\boldsymbol{\phi}$ would contain non-zero values for nuclei with a mass equal to the injection mass number and the absorption vector $\boldsymbol{\omega}$ would be non-zero for nuclei with a mass equal to the final mass.
+In CoCs, the "absorption state" may be a group of states (and not always a unique species) and it is represented by the absorption vector $\boldsymbol{\omega} = -\boldsymbol{\Lambda} \boldsymbol{1}$ whose components are the rates of transitioning to absorption from each of the species.
+For instance, when computing transitions between mass groups, $\boldsymbol{\phi}$ would contain nonzero values for nuclei with a mass equal to the injection mass number and the absorption vector $\boldsymbol{\omega}$ would be nonzero for nuclei with a mass equal to the final mass.
 Thus, this formulation allows us to study any possible type of cascade, and the construction of the matrix $\boldsymbol{\Lambda}$ encodes also the absorption state.

+Figure~\ref{fig:mass_groups_distributions} (left) exemplifies these cascades by showing the probability that specific primary nuclei or a composition of primary nuclei with a Lorenz factor of $\gamma=7\cdot10^9$ have fully disintegrated after propagating a certain distance.
+The green and purple outer lines represent primary $^4$He and $^{56}$Fe, respectively.

-Figure~\ref{fig:mass_groups_distributions} exemplifies these cascades showing the variation of the distribution of distances until full disintegration for $\gamma=2\cdot10^9$ as the injected composition moves from very light ($^4$He only, green line) to very heavy ($^{56}$Fe only, blue line).
-Other intermediate compositions are also indicated in order of light to heavy: solar abundances (black dot-dashed line) which is very light but with a non-zero fraction on species heavier than helium; UHECR-like composition (black solid line) with elemental fractions similar to those obtained by fitting the UHECR spectrum and composition; and equal fraction for all species (black dashed line) where a larger fraction share is placed on heavier species as they are more numerous.
-The figure illustrates how the specific injected composition has a significant impact in the distance range most relevant for UHECR propagation (1-100 Mpc) leading to notably different distributions over these length scales.
-The prevalent assumption that it is sufficient to inject certain species as surrogates of mass groups for emulating more diverse compositions is not a valid simplification for the probability distributions.
+Additionally, three examples of mixed composition are shown: solar abundance (black dot-dashed line), which is very light but contains a nonzero fraction of species heavier than helium; a UHECR-like composition (black solid line), which has elemental fractions similar to those obtained by fitting the UHECR spectrum and composition; and an equal fraction for all species (dashed black line) which places a larger fraction on heavier species because they are more numerous.

+The figure illustrates the marked differences in composition evolution over typical UHECR propagation lengths ranging from 1 to 100\,Mpc.
+After a propagation distance of 100\,Mpc, all nuclei are fully disintegrated in the three cases, but the lighter mixtures reach 50\% probability of complete disintegration within 20-30 Mpc, while the heavier mixtures require 2-3 times larger distances.